IamoBin2162/IamoBin2162.github.io/README.md

 ### and note that the indentation between () with these keywords are not necessary

+# syntax highlighting for moon in vscode
+we have a folder called syntax in the directory, that contains files that give you the syntax highlighting just copy the moon folder from syntax folder in the .vscode folder (that you have it on your device)

 # Other Things:

     $age = 16